Citadel Internship Application: 2026 Summer Guide for LLC and Securities

 Do not paste the same motivation into both portals.
 Screeners and interviewers expect you to know which business you are joining.

-Candidates searching citadel internship need the live requisition on the correct portal, not a blog summary from last year.
+For citadel internship applications, start with the live requisition on the correct portal, not a blog summary from last year.

 | Step | Action | Why it matters |